apache/datasketches-website/docs/Concurrency.md

 ## Concurrency

-None of the sketches in this library have been designed for concurrent operation and should be considered __not thread safe__.
+Only the concurrent version of the Theta Sketch, which can be derived from the UpdateSketchBuilder can be considered thread-safe.
+None of the other sketches in this library have been designed for concurrent operation and should be considered __not thread safe__.

 Most systems that incorporate sketches generally design a wrapper class that maps the required sketch API to the host system environment API.
 This is the simplest place to encorporate thread synchronization.